ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/reading-datasheets.md

 Datasheets help you understand the component better- whether it’s increasing accuracy or troubleshooting mistakes.
 For now, don’t worry if you can’t understand everything written in those pages.
 The topics addressed on this page are the most relevant for Robotathon.

 [Here is a link](https://www.infineon.com/dgdl/Infineon-IPP055N03L-DS-v01_03-en.pdf?fileId=db3a30431441fb5d01148d01ee1c0e91) to the datasheet this page references below.
-This component is **not** used in Robotathon, but it makes a good dissection example.
+This component is **not** used in Robotathon, but it makes for a good example to dissect.

 <div style="text-align: center;">
     <img src="{{ '/_assets/images/datasheet.png' | prepend: site.baseurl }}" alt="datasheet">